popei69/reversi/README.md

 ## State of the project

-- [ ] Create a configuration file for bundled experiments
+- [x] Create a configuration file for bundled experiments
-- [ ] Ability to support variation in value: Bool, Int, String, etc.
+- [x] Ability to support variation in value: Bool, Int, String.
 - [ ] Ability to support remote configuration
 - [ ] Ability to support amount of users affected per experiment